bourbonut/lbm-gpu/README.md

 You need to know your cuda version to install `cupy` correctly.
 My version is `11.6` (you can see it in `setup.py`).
-Create a virtual environment and run the setup file :
+Create a virtual environment and install the requirements :
 ```
-python setup.py install
+pip install -r requirements.txt
 ```

 ## Usage